 Main Focus

-(Sub)-cortical mechanisms of zebra finch call interactions
+(Sub)-Cortical mechanisms of zebra finch call interactions

 Communication is an essential process for life.
 To transfer information successfully, interactions between organisms are finely controlled.
 How is this precise coordination orchestrated?
 The focus of my research consists of answering this question by investigating the role of sub- and cortical brain regions in the context of zebra finch vocal interactions.
 Zebra finches are highly social songbirds that alternate exchanges of calls in a coordinated manner, thus providing a relevant approach to understand the neural bases of vocal turn-taking.
 To study this communication process, my research takes advantage of novel electrophysiological technologies that allow high-density brain recordings.